tmeiczin/reliqua/README.md

 $ falcon-app
 ```

-From here the swagger-ui should be available at
+From here the swagger-ui will be available at

 ````
 http://localhost:8000/docs/